Australia One Day Cup 2023

 The tournament was introduced as a response to England’s Gillette Cup which was first played in 1963, thus becoming the second country ever to have a domestic one-day competition.
 It also holds the distinction of being the first List A competition to feature players numbers on their backs, introducing them in 1995.

-The current champions, that is the champions of the 2018-19 edition of Australian Domestic One-Day Competition are Victoria.
-It was their sixth title.
-The Western Australia are the most successful team in the history of the tournament, winning the Championship for a total of 13 times.
+The current champions, that is the champions of the 2021-22 edition of Australian Domestic One-Day Competition are New South Wales.
+The Western Australia are the most successful team in the history of the tournament, winning the Championship for a total of 14 times.

 A win is awarded four points with the losing team getting no points while a tie or a draw results in both the team sharing two points.
 There is also the system of bonus points where teams are awarded bonus points for having run rate 1.25 times of the opposition.